 1. Research the Employer, Job Opportunity, and Hiring Manager

 To succeed in a job interview you must go into it with an understanding of the employer, the job requirements, and the backgrounds of the people conducting the interview.
-Doing more research means better understanding the employer and being able to better answer questions in the interview.
+Doing a company research means better understanding the employer and being able to better answer questions in the interview.
 Read through the website and published materials of the company, along with research tools and search engines.
 Ask the people in your network about the company too.

 2. Prepare Responses to Common Interview Questions